-√ Verification of Section 8 Payment Vouchers Determine from the public agency that issues the vouchers the monthly payment amount and whether the income is nontaxable.
-If the income is nontaxable, the PFI can develop an adjusted gross income for the Borrower in accordance to this Guide.
+√ Verification of Section 8 Payment Vouchers --

+Determine the monthly payment amount from the public agency that issues the voucher.
+Because this income is nontaxable, the PFI can develop an adjusted gross income for the Borrower in accordance to this Guide.